 The other characteristic that is conventionally considered a basic trait of a living thing is the capacity to adapt.
 However, this characteristic too stems from the above fundamentals - the three inner urges drive not only an individual specimen's development, but the evolution of its specie as well.
 And this is an important find, because adaptation, as part of the evolutionary theory, can be used to argue against the invariance of human nature.

-In this new light though, a view of human nature that is based on the above fundamental characteristics of life would be actually reinforced by, or consistent with, humans' adaptation trait, not combated by it.
+would be actually reinforced by, or consistent with, humans' adaptation trait, not combated by it.

+II.
 A Theory of Human Nature